srcimon/screwbox/UNRELEASED-CHANGES.md

 ### 🪛 Bug Fixes

 - Fixed crash when adding a `ParticleEmitterComponent` to an entity without `TransformComponent`
-- Reduced unwanted cursor changes when changing the window title
+- Enhanced reliability of cursor changes

 ### 🧽 Cleanup & refactoring